One visit to Masada is not enough. It’s no wonder. Masada looks as intimidating today as it did to those who stood at its base thousands of years ago.

 - Led by Eliezar Ben Yair, they stood firm against Rome for several years.

-- According to Josephus, on April 15, AD 73, the Romans crested the summit to discover that almost 1000 patriots had chosen to take their own lives rather than surrender their lives and families to the cruelty of Rome (Wars 7:394-397).
+- According to Josephus, on April 15, AD 73, the Romans crested the summit to discover that almost 1000 patriots had chosen to commit suicide rather than surrender their lives and families to the cruelty of Rome (Wars 7:394-397).

 - The western side of the mesa still shows the spine of Rome’s siege ramp—an earthen incline constructed to breach the defenses of the Jewish fortress.